bitcointranscripts/tstbtc/README.md

 - To use [deepgram](https://deepgram.com/) as a transcription service, you must have a valid `DEEPGRAM_API_KEY` in the `.env` file.

-- To push the resulting transcript to a Queuer backend, you must have a valid `QUEUE_ENDPOINT` in the `.env` file.
-If not, you can instead save the payload in a json file using the `--noqueue` flag.

 - To enable pushing the models to a S3 bucket,